• Documentation

 Create Nginx App Configuration File

 Start your favorite editor to create a new configuration file for your web application.
-Replace myapp.com
+Replace myapp.com with the url you will be using for your application:

 sudo nano /etc/nginx/sites-available/myapp.com.conf